 When you sign up with SmartyPig, you link to an external funding source (a bank account), set up a savings goal and track your progress along the way.
 You can set up recurring contributions or you can fund your SmartyPig account whenever you want.
 Using SmartyPig, you can stay accountable with your savings goals through its goal planner.

 SmartyPig is free and has no fees, and unlike Digit, you accrue interest on your savings.
 Currently, SmartyPig is FDIC-insured and part of Sallie Mae Bank.
-It offers accounts with an annual percentage yield between 1.05 and 1.15 percent.
+It offers accounts with an annual percentage yield of up to 0.70% as of February 2021.
 When it comes to savings accounts, those interest rates are higher than average and can help you get a bigger return on the money you save.
-There is no mobile app available for SmartyPig, but transactions can be made on its website.
-Also keep in mind that if you want to set up a recurring contribution, it must be a minimum of $10.
+There’s no mobile app available for SmartyPig, but you can make transactions on its website.
+Also keep in mind that if you want to set up a recurring contribution for automatic savings, it must be a minimum of $10.
 If you can’t afford that, you’ll have to do manual transfers.

 Harlan Landes, Adulting.tv., SmartyPig user